< Engagement Rings & Weddings / Engagement Ring Styles

-Why A Diamond Cluster Ring Is the Ultimate Thrifty Style
+Why a Diamond Cluster Ring Is the Ultimate Thrifty Style

 A diamond cluster ring is defined by the presence of multiple diamonds in a setting, usually framing a larger center stone.
 However, this style is inherently broad in its definition and can be interpreted in many ways by different designers.